Oxford University Space and Astronomy Society

 - At least one senior member, in compliance with University regulations.

-- Not less than six junior members of the University.
+- No fewer than six junior members of the University.

 - The three senior officers: a president, a secretary and a treasurer, at least one of whom shall be of undergraduate status.

-- An observations officer, a space technologies officer and a publicity officer.
+- An observations officer, rocketry officer, publicity officer, outreach officer and website officer.

 - Such other officers as the committee shall deem expedient to the running of the Society.